Shantang3/ACE-CPT-Notes/Personal Notes/Chr12-13: Obesity, Chronic.md

 # Chr12: Considerations for Clients with Obesity

-General consideration: emphasize total energy expenditure (e.g. walk/run distance), challenges clients with obesity might face when exercising in the heat - modify intensity; skin chafing and potential joint concerns; the psychological impact of certain types of exercise (aquatic exercise); mobility or balance challenges; lifestyle physical activity (non-exercise activity thermogenesis, NEAT).
+General consideration: emphasize total energy expenditure (e.g. walk/run distance), challenges clients with obesity might face when exercising in the heat - modify intensity; skin chafing and potential joint concerns; the psychological impact of certain types of exercise (aquatic exercise); mobility or balance challenges; lifestyle physical activity (non-exercise activity thermogenesis, NEAT).150-250 minutes is the most appropriate amount of weekly exercise.

 ## Possible causes of obesity